University Policy Number 2217

 G. Responsible Parties:

-The Associate Vice President and Chief Human Resources Officer coordinates the development of policies and procedures and oversees the program for employing and managing wage employees.
+The Vice President of HR/Payroll and Faculty/Staff Life coordinates the development of policies and procedures and oversees the program for employing and managing wage employees.

-The Payroll Director administers the payroll and web time entry for wage employees.
+The Assistant Vice President of Payroll administers the payroll and web time entry for wage employees.

 The Office of Sponsored Programs reviews wage employment requests for sponsored programs’ positions, verifies the availability of funds and compliance with grants, and takes appropriate action where indicated.